 Capitalize on your child’s interest and incorporate those into your next adventure.
 Choosing a book on something they already like will help get them interested in your family’s adventure!
 There are literally a million to choose from, but don’t despair.
 I have spent hours and hours reading books, reading summaries, reading reviews, reading about authors, reading about all topics related to London SO YOU DON’T HAVE TO!

-I put the best and most interesting of each category into my Travel Guide to London created just for the kids.
+I put the best and most interesting of each category into my Colombia created just for the kids.
 It includes interesting facts and activities!
 Learn the weird, fun, and important in a kid’s language.
 Take it with you on the plane for some fun for your child on that long flight.

 *contains affiliate links*